Addressing Mental Health Disorders in the Classroom

 By Bruce Van Stone

-I will begin my focus with the anxiety disorders that can manifest in different forms.
-Anxious students may be easily frustrated or be perfectionists, having difficulty completing assignments.
+Students dealing with anxiety may become easily frustrated or they may be perfectionists, both of which could cause to them having difficulty completing assignments.
 Or, they may simply refuse to begin out of fear of failure.
-This can lead to absenteeism to avoid embarrassment.
+This can sometimes lead to absenteeism in an effort to avoid embarrassment.

 Here are some strategies that I have used effectively for students suffering anxiety: